jonasbarth/obsidian-university/Sapienza/2nd Semester/Notes/Cloud Computing/Docker Lab/submission.md

 The order of service definition has no impact on the order in which they are started and will be ready, so if we do not care about starting services in a specific order, we can define them in any order we like.

 ## Q5: Is it mandatory to define the network in a docker-compose file?
 No, it is not mandatory to define the network in the `docker-compose.yaml`.
-Docker compose will automatically create a network with the service names as aliases, if we do not specify one.
+Docker-compose will automatically create a network with the service names as aliases, if we do not specify one.

 ## Q6: If you would like to run a multi-container app, is it necessary to use docker compose (i.e. to define a service) or you can achieve the same objective using docker commands from the shell?
 Does a service offers more than just running a multiple container app with a single command?
 It is not necessary to use docker compose for a multi-container app.
 One can achieve the same thing by using docker commands in the command line.
 However, using docker compose is a better approach when dealing with multiple containers because the entire configuration is written down as code.
 This means that the configurartion can be versioned, reviewed, and contributed to through a version control system.
 Additionally, it is easy to share and to repeatedly execute without resorting to manual intervention.